 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Approximately 52 hours of self directed study, which will include preparation for lectorials, workshops plus individual work and other assessment tasks.
+- Approximately 70 hours of self-directed study, which will include preparation for workshops and assessments.

 To be determined

 You will need to contact the Biology Teaching and Learning Centre to request a permission code to enrol in this course.

 Assumed KnowledgeAssumed knowledge: ACT Mathematical Methods or NSW HSC Mathematics or equivalent.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 If you are a domestic graduate coursework student with a Domestic Tuition Fee (DTF) place or international student you will be required to pay course tuition fees (see below).
 Course tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.

 Where there is a unit range displayed for this course, not all unit options below may be available.